| |

 Entries are free of fees.

-Many other activities are sheduled as photograph initiation, conferences, exhibitions of arts, guided visits to sites in the close area for their landscape and wildlife interest.
+Many other activities are sheduled for the festival, including photographic exhibitions, conferences, art shows, guided visits to sites in the local area for their landscape and wildlife interest.

 |